 What else can we use to help measure health?

-Of course, lab tests, like what you learn from the SoWell Weight Biology Report, will tell you what’s going on under your skin.
+Of course, lab tests, like what you learn from the SoWell Weight Biology Kit, will tell you what’s going on under your skin.
 But something as simple as waist circumference—or the measurement taken around your belly—can also tell you more about your health than BMI alone.

 Waist circumference provides some info on the fat on our bodies.
 Belly fat (or what the docs call “visceral fat”) can affect your metabolic health, upping disease risk like cardiovascular problems or type 2 diabetes.
 So taking a measurement of what you’re carrying around your middle is a helpful indicator of health and longevity.
 In fact, at least one large study found that women with a waist circumference of 35 inches or higher had double the risk of dying from heart disease, compared to those with a smaller waist size.
 They had higher risk of cancer and all-cause related death, too4.
 These higher risks remained, even when the women had a healthy BMI.